CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/GettingStarted.md

    ![Install](./media/mfa2.png)

-   > Note:For Ios, Open app store and repeat the steps.
+   > Note: For Ios, Open the app store and repeat the steps.

-   > Note: Skip If already installed.
+   > Note: Skip if already installed.

 1. Open the app and tap on **Scan a QR code**.